NREL/HPC/docs/Documentation/Development/Libraries/petsc.md

 `petsc/3.19.3-intel-oneapi-mpi-intel` is a PETSc installation that uses *intel-oneapi-compilers* and *intel-oneapi-mpi* for the compilers and mpi, respectively.

-`petsc/3.19.3-openmpi-gcc` is a PETSc installation that uses *gcc/10.1.0* and *openmpi/4.1.5-gcc* for the compilers and mpi, respectively.
+`petsc/3.19.3-openmpi-gcc` is a PETSc installation that uses *gcc/10.1.0* and *openmpi/4.1.5-gcc* for the compilers and MPI, respectively.